NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

 When working with `git` repos, a common source of confusion is the difference between `git` and [GitHub](https://github.com/), which I will try and clarify in this section.
 If you don't need this, skip straight to [Installing a `git` Client](#installing-a-git-client).

 `git` is a version control system.
 It keeps track of changes made to files within a "repository", and has some convenient ways to work on code within the repository in collaborative projects.
-It's a lot more advanced than copying an entire folder and adding `-final` or `-final-FINAL` to the name, and has a lot of powerful tools for comparing, merging, and tracking the changes people make to files accross the whole repository.
+It's a lot more advanced than copying an entire folder and adding `-version2` or `-version3-final` to the name, and has a lot of powerful tools for comparing, merging, and tracking the changes people make to files accross the whole repository.

 [GitHub](https://github.com/), on the other hand, is just a website for hosting `git` repositories online. `git` repositories are very flexible, and you can create them offline and never upload them to hosting sites like [GitHub](https://github.com/) and [GitLab](https://about.gitlab.com/).
 Sites like [GitHub](https://github.com/) add a lot of extra "sugar" to the `git` repository, such as easy management of collaborators, branch rules, pull requests, issues, and wikis.